spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil force_custom_theme()

-Customizable [ThemeInfo](#ThemeInfo) with ability to override certain theming functions from different themes or write custom functions.
-Warning: We WILL change these function names, especially the unknown ones, when you figure out what they do.
-Overrides for different [CustomTheme](#CustomTheme) functions.
-Warning: We WILL change these, especially the unknown ones, and even the known ones if they turn out wrong in testing.
 Force a theme in PRE_LOAD_LEVEL_FILES, POST_ROOM_GENERATION or PRE_LEVEL_GENERATION to change different aspects of the levelgen.
 You can pass a [CustomTheme](#CustomTheme), [ThemeInfo](#ThemeInfo) or [THEME](#THEME).

 ### get_co_subtheme